 City staff will monitor the project, periodically checking that the project is in compliance with the grant agreement requirements.
-Staff will take appropriate remedies as specified in the grant agreement if the applicant defaults on the agreement
+Staff will take appropriate remedies as specified in the grant agreement if the applicant defaults on the agreement.
+Exhibit B Page 52 of 52

-Figure E-1 Residential Conversion and Intensification Grant Administration
+Figure F-1: Residential Conversion and Intensification Grant Administration